Two-photon optical shielding of collisions between ultracold polar molecules: Model

-We consider the Hamiltonian of the molecular pair $\hat{H}^I$ at a given $R$, namely, including the PECs in the space-fixed (SF) frame and ignoring the kinetic energy in this static point of view, its matrix $H^I(R)$ being expressed in the ($|g_1\rangle$, $|g_2\rangle$, $|q\rangle$) basis (see Fig. 1 and [ref.
-Supp.
-Mat.] )
+We consider the Hamiltonian of the molecular pair $\hat{H}^I$ at a given $R$, namely, including the PECs in the space-fixed (SF) frame and ignoring the kinetic energy in this static point of view, its matrix $H^I(R)$ being expressed in the ($|g_1\rangle$, $|g_2\rangle$, $|q\rangle$) basis (see Fig. 1)